Guide to completing the municipal and regional district tax (MRDT) return

 Due Date - if your reporting period is one or more months, your due date is the last day of the month after the end of your reporting period.
 For example, if you’re reporting for a period ending July 31, the due date for your MRDT return is August 31.

-Period Covered - enter the reporting period for the return you are filing.
+Period Covered - enter the reporting period for the return you're filing.
 If you’re filing a revised return, enter the reporting period of the original return.

 Amount Paid - enter the total amount of your payment enclosed.

 Enter the amounts from the worksheet in the corresponding boxes on the remittance form.
-If you’re filing an amended MRDT return, ensure that the “Amended” box on the remittance form is checked.
+If you’re filing an amended MRDT return, make sure you check the “Amended” box on the remittance form is checked.

 Sign and complete the certification section and detach the completed remittance form.
 Keep the MRDT worksheet for your records.